Synchronization for KPZ: Examples

+\textit{(iv).} In particular, the just quoted smoothing effect can be made quantitative, via the estimate of Lemma~\ref{lem:schauder-regularization}, to obtain that for \(0< S<T < \infty\) there exist deterministic constants \(C(S, T), q \geq 0\) such that:

-Note that at first Lemma~\ref{lem:schauder-regularization} allows to regularize at most by \(\beta< 2\), but splitting the interval \([0,S]\) into small pieces and applying iteratively the result on every piece provides the result for arbitrary \(\beta\).
-Now observe that in view of Equation~\eqref{eqn:for-X}:
+Note that at first Lemma~\ref{lem:schauder-regularization} allows to regularize at most by \(\eta< 2\), but splitting the interval \([0,S]\) into small pieces and applying iteratively the result on every piece provides the result for arbitrary \(\beta\).
+Now observe that in view of~\eqref{eqn:for-X-fractional} for any \(k \in \NN\):